vinceumo/devNotes/_posts/Javascript/2018-10-23-webextensionapi.md

 ---
 layout: post
-title: "Cross Browser extensions with WebExtensions API"
+title: "Cross Browser extensions with WebExtensions API - 101"
-date: 2018-10-22 01:32:19 +0100
+date: 2018-10-23 09:25:00 +0100
 categories: Javascript
 ---

-A browser extensions add features and functionalities to a browser.
-It use web technologies such as HTML, CSS, and JS.
+Browser extensions add features and functionalities to a browser.
+It uses web technologies such as HTML, CSS, and JS.

 ## Manifest.json